zenhack/whenview/README.md

 Any additional arguments are passed through to when itself.

+# Styling

-If a stylesheet `~/.when/view.css` exists, it will be applied to the page.
+The output of `whenview` includes a style rule to draw borders around the days in the calendar; this is considered essential to the usability of the program.
+If a stylesheet `~/.when/view.css` exists, it will also be applied to the document.
+An example `view.css` is available at the root of the source tree; it contains some improvements.

 [1]: http://www.lightandmatter.com/when/when.html